theunissenlab/lab-documentation/NETWORK.md

 ## Setting up a new computer

-1. Plug the computer into a ethernet port on our internal network (one of the 8 ports in LKS). *finch* assigns it an IP in the subnet.
+1. Assign the desired hostname to the computer
-2. Copy the script `activate-netlogin.sh` from *zebra* (located at `home/ubuntu/activate-netlogin.sh`) onto the new computer and run it.
+2. Plug the computer into a ethernet port on our internal network (one of the 8 ports in LKS). *finch* assigns it an IP in the subnet.
-3. How do you give the new computer a hostname??
+3. Copy the script `activate-netlogin.sh` from *zebra* (located at `home/ubuntu/activate-netlogin.sh`) onto the new computer and run it.

 ## Setting up a new user